The honorees for the 2019 Best Practices program were announced in a special Facebook Live session from Vision Expo East on March 25th.

 Practice owners J. Judson Briggs, OD, and Erick H. Smith, OD, firmly believe that vision is one of the most precious gifts bestowed upon humanity.
 That’s why, in 1984, they opened Briggs Vision Group with the mission of providing superior eye care through innovative technology, a passion for excellence, and unmatched quality and service.
 Since then, the practice has grown to include six doctors at two locations—the main office having recently undergone an expansion to 5,000 square feet—all while staying true to its original mission.
 The team takes the patient experience seriously, knowing a great interaction begins as soon as someone walks through the door.
 From there, the practice delivers a warm and comforting atmosphere: fresh flowers and snacks in the waiting room, weekly deliveries of the latest newspapers and magazines, and most importantly, doctors who provide comprehensive examinations without rush or interruption.
 In the event of unexpected rain showers, the team at Briggs Vision Group is even known to walk patients out to their cars with oversized umbrellas in tow.
 But what this practice offers extends well beyond kind gestures.
 Clinically, it provides complete eye care, including therapeutic diagnosis and management of glaucoma, diabetic eye disease, ocular infections, inflammatory eye disease, dry eyes, and cataracts, among many other conditions.
 Briggs Vision Group has even formed a reputation as the go-to practice for specialty contact lenses, and offers the most technologically advanced lenses.
 With an in-house optical laboratory, the practice is able to provide patients with the best quality, value, and satisfaction.
 Between providing superior eye care and outstanding customer service, the staff still finds time to stay involved with various professional groups and organizations to ensure continued success for optometry as a whole while sharing insights with the industry’s future leaders.

-- Drs.
-Quinn, Foster & Associates – Athens, Ohio
+Drs.
+Quinn, Foster & Associates – Athens, OH

 According to Drs.
 Quinn, Foster & Associates, there are several factors to creating an exceptional patient experience—and it starts with its staff.
 Since 1983, the Ohio-based practice, led by Thomas Quinn, OD, MS, FAAO; Susan Quinn, OD, FAAO; and Shane Foster, OD, has focused on building a collaborative atmosphere by including the full staff on all practice-related decisions.
 This approach has proven to be a motivational tool that benefits the doctors and patients alike.
 Another piece is education.
 By incentivizing its staff to further their education—through courses and conferences, among other opportunities—the team is positioned to hone their craft and become experts in the field.
 From there, the practice turns its attention to technology.
 The doctors embrace the latest contact lens designs, and discuss the benefits of daily disposable contact lenses with their patients, resulting in nearly 70 percent of their contact lens patients wearing daily disposables.
 Through this unique combination of motivated staff, ongoing education, and advanced technology, the practice is able to deliver a superior level of care, treating each patient as if they were a friendly neighbor—which they are, given the small-town vibe of Athens, Ohio.
 The neighborly relationship it has built within the community extends beyond patient care, as the staff volunteers within local schools, for civic organizations, and on non-profit boards.